 What I Did

 – I then took my craft paper and folded sections that were slightly smaller than the cardboard covers.
-To get rough edges, I folded and forth until I could rip the pieces apart.
+To get rough edges, I folded back and forth until I could rip the pieces apart.

 – I used a hole punch to punch two holes at the top of each piece of paper and cardboard.